-- Have completed a B.A. or B.S. degree at an accredited institution in the United States OR have completed the first three years of undergraduate work for the Undergrad to Grad (U2G) combined program at the University of Iowa OR completed a Bachelor's degree from an institution within the International Arrangement (IA) with the Board of Certification, Inc. - U2G students must complete 80 s.h. of undergraduate coursework at the University of Iowa - Transfer students must complete 30 s.h. at the University of Iowa - Have an undergraduate cumulative GPA of 3.00.
-(U2G students are required to have a 3.25 GPA for admission). - Submit a Test of English as a Foreign Language (TOEFL) score, taken within the last 2 years, if English is not your native language.
+- Have completed a B.A. or B.S. degree at an accredited institution in the United States OR have completed the first three years of undergraduate work for the Undergrad to Grad (U2G) combined program at the University of Iowa OR completed a Bachelor's degree from an institution within the International Arrangement (IA) with the Board of Certification, Inc. - U2G students must be classified as a third or fourth year student, as defined by the student's primary undergraduate college. - Have an undergraduate cumulative GPA of 3.00 or greater at the time of admission consideration.
+(U2G students are required to have a 3.25 GPA or greater for admission). - Submit a Test of English as a Foreign Language (TOEFL) score, taken within the last 2 years, if English is not your native language.
 Only the IBT (Internet Based Test) form of the TOEFL will be accepted.
 We require a total score of 93 and a speaking score of 26 for entry into our program. - Complete or be in-progress with required prerequisite coursework with a grade of C or higher in biology, chemistry, physics, human anatomy, human physiology, exercise physiology, general psychology, biomechanics/kinesiology, nutrition, and statistics. - We accept community college coursework and online coursework from accredited universities.
-AP/CLEP coursework may satisfy course requirements if listed on a college transcript. - Pre-requisite course equivalency will be determined by the Program Director on a caseby-case basis and must be either complete or in-progress when submitting your application.
-(Requests for previous syllabi may be required)
+AP/CLEP coursework may satisfy course requirements if listed on a college transcript.